Replay

 Big house short films

-Young people from Rotherham schools took part in a week of work experience, building text-based games for children using Twine, an open-source tool for telling interactive, nonlinear stories.
+Young people from Rotherham schools took part in a week‑long work experience programme, creating text‑based games for children using Twine, an open‑source tool for interactive storytelling.

-Working with writer and game designer Lauren O’Donoghue, our young designers took inspiration from the Children’s Capital of Culture themes to create their games before pitching their ideas to industry professionals.
+Guided by writer and game designer Lauren O’Donoghue, the young designers took inspiration from Children’s Capital of Culture themes to develop their ideas before pitching them to industry professionals.
+Their games explored favourite local places and encouraged teamwork, wellbeing and curiosity.

 Check out the games.